 To Elgar: To get drunk and start playing piano at a party.
 “The party never really starts until someone Elgars the piano.”

-Foot Ball: A whole note.
-“I can’t wait for my big entrance at foot ball on measure 133.”
+Football: A whole note.
+“I can’t wait for my big entrance at the football on measure 133.”

 Gelb: After Peter Gelb, General Manager of the Metropolitan Opera.
 A history and classical music buff, who also paints and dabbles in cartography; a genuine Renaissance (wo)man who is so well-mannered that they apologise excessively.
 “That guy is a real Gelb, in more ways than one.”